 Step 1: Choose a Showit online shop website design.

 We don’t recommend building your own website from scratch unless you’re a website designer.
 Instead, choose a professionally pre-designed template that was created for e-commerce.

-We have one in our shop called Antibes, which was created specifically for e-commerce.
-We have another design called San Clemente that was designed for educators who have an e-commerce aspect to their business.
+We have one in our shop called Cove, which was created specifically for e-commerce.
+We have another design called Marco Island that was designed for educators who have an e-commerce aspect to their business.

 If you’re working with a designer on a custom build, just make sure the designer has experience building online shops.

 There are a lot of different pieces involved in e-commerce, and the structure of the website will likely be different than a service-based business’s website.

 You’ll need a way for people to checkout and pay for their items.
 There are a few popular cart solutions that people using on their Showit websites: